St Edmund's College, Cambridge: Student life

 The college is younger than some of the more traditional colleges of the university.
 Despite this St Edmund's maintains many ancient Cambridge traditions including formal hall, albeit with modifications.
 Fellows at most Cambridge and Oxford colleges dine at a "high table" (separately from the students); however, St Edmund's has no such division, with undergraduates, postgraduates and fellows sitting together at dinners.
 Unlike most mature and modern colleges, St Edmund's still requires students to wear their academic gowns during formal halls, ceremonies, and college occasions.
 The St Edmund's undergraduate gown, like that of the other colleges admitting only mature undergraduates, is a short black clerical style gown, lacking a slit in the forearm and gathered above the elbow by a blue cord and button.

 The college has a long sporting tradition, including the St Edmund's College Boat Club, the St Edmund's College Hockey Club (SECHC) and the St Edmund's College Cricket Club (SECCC).
-SECHC (merged with St Catherine's College Hockey Club) won 2024 Cuppers and SECCC reached the 2023 Cuppers finals.
+SECHC (merged with St Catharine's College Hockey Club) won 2024 Cuppers and SECCC reached the 2023 Cuppers finals.
 In recent years members have competed in varsity teams representing Cambridge against Oxford University in a wide variety of sports, most notably, at The Boat Race, The Varsity Match, the University Match (hockey) and The University Match (cricket).
 Punts are available to students in the spring and summer months.

 On 15 September 2017, a team of four rowers from the college broke the World record for the 'Longest Continual Row' in the male 20–29 small team category by over an hour.
 The following year, on 13 April 2018, a team of ten rowers from the college went on to set the British and World record for "One Million Meters" on the indoor rowing machine in the male 20–29 large team category.